ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 <!-- ppy ruled no relative protocol links. in:#osu-wiki during:2017-02-11 from:ppy#0001 https -->

-Prefer the `https` protocol and never use protocol relative links (e.g. `//example.com`).
+Prefer the `https` protocol.
 External links must be a clean and direct link to a reputable source with the link text being the title of the page it is linking to.

 <!-- TPGPL suggests to put external site names in title text. in:osu-wiki during:2018-06-24 from:TPGPL#9098 hover -->